Why an LLM alone is not enough

 # 4. LLM response generation

-Pure vector search isn’t always enough.
-When a user searches for an exact term (e.g., “GDPR Article 17”), semantic search may not find it - because vector search optimizes for meaning, not exact word matching.
+Pure vector search is not always enough.
+When a user searches for an exact term — say "GDPR Article 17" — semantic search may miss it, because vector similarity optimizes for meaning, not exact word matches.

-The two result sets are combined using reciprocal rank fusion (RRF) or weighted averaging.
-Weaviate and Qdrant natively support hybrid search.
+The two result sets are merged with reciprocal rank fusion (RRF) or a weighted average.
+Both Weaviate and Qdrant support hybrid search natively.

 Vector search is fast but not always precise.
-Reranking is a second, more accurate model that re-scores retrieved documents in light of the question.
+Reranking is a second, more accurate model that re-scores the retrieved documents against the original question.

-- Cohere Rerank v3.5: SaaS, simple API, excellent quality, reasoning capabilities
+- Cohere Rerank v3.5 — SaaS, simple API, excellent quality, supports reasoning.

 Multi-step RAG